-Tough Royalist soldier with a fearsome and highly-exaggerated reputation.
+Tough Royalist soldier with a fearsome though exaggerated reputation.

 Born into a decayed gentry family of East Hoathly in Sussex, Lunsford had a reputation as a swaggering ruffian "who neither fears God nor man".
 In 1633, he was indicted for the attempted murder of a neighbour, Sir Thomas Pelham, but escaped from Newgate Prison and fled to the Continent.
 In his absence, Lunsford was fined £8,000 and outlawed for failing to appear before the Court of Star Chamber.
 Meanwhile, he joined the French army and became colonel of a regiment of foot.

 On the outbreak of the Bishops' Wars in 1639, Lunsford returned to England and offered his services to King Charles, who pardoned him and remitted his fine.
 He became a favourite of the King after fighting courageously at the disastrous battle of Newburn in August 1640.
 During the riots and disturbances in London in December 1641, Lunsford was appointed lieutenant of the Tower of London, but the appointment was so unpopular that he was replaced four days later.
 However, the King knighted him and appointed him commander of an unofficial royal guard at the Palace of Whitehall.
 Lunsford's men twice dispersed rioting apprentices and citizens at sword-point, and in January 1642 they guarded the King during his disastrous attempt to arrest the Five Members in the House of Commons.
 Parliament ordered Lunsford's arrest after he joined Lord Digby in an attempt to seize the county magazine at Kingston-on-Thames in the King's name.
 Released from prison in June, he joined King Charles at York and was present at the siege of Hull in July 1642.